LordBrim/thesis/README.md

   - [ ] Connect event collection for home screen
 - [ ] Add infinite loader to updates tab.
 - [ ] Create new collection for recording process logs.
 The fields should be title, date, description, and the category it corresponds to.
 Don’t forget the reference of the tickets.
-- [-] In donations screen make the steps indicator clickable to navigate pages.
 - [ ] In donations screen make all preliminary questions required.
 - [ ] In request screen make the steps indicator clickable to navigate pages.
 - [ ] In request screen, implement firebase image upload.
 The users cannot upload more than 5mb for their documents.